Facets-cloud/module-development-examples/README.md

   - Ensure that the required providers are configured correctly to run the tests successfully.

 - **Module Registration**:
+  - Before registering the module, clean up the `.terraform` directory and the Terraform state file to avoid bloating the module size.
+This ensures that only necessary files are included in the module package.
   - To register the module, run the following command:
     ```bash
     curl -s https://facets-cloud.github.io/facets-schemas/scripts/module_register.sh | bash -s -- -c <FACETS_CONTROL_PLANE_HOST> -u <USER> -t <TOKEN> -p <MODULE_DIR_PATH>